 - Wear several layers so that you can add or remove them: a lightweight synthetic first layer to wick away moisture; a heavier second layer, like fleece; and an outer layer that is waterproof and will block the wind.

 - Footwear, the most important piece of gear, can range from a light hiking boot or running shoe to a good pair of waterproofed hiking boots that will keep your feet dry and warm.
 Consider them an investment if you plan to ford streams and hike through snow.

 Invented in medieval Scotland, and with a long history in Canada, curling is rapidly growing in popularity with rinks popping up everywhere.
 The United States Curling Association (USCA) states there are more 165 curling clubs in approximately 40 states and approximately 16,000 curlers registered with the United States Curling Association.
-Curling is often called “chess on ice” because a great deal of strategy is called for.
+Curling is often called “chess on ice” because a great deal of strategy is required.
 Curling also demands a surprising amount of overall fitness; you’ll burn around 265 calories per hour with a pace that one curler compares to interval training.
-Curling clubs in the US open their doors in February with an invitation to try the sport.
 This 5-minute YouTube video provides a concise overview.